On the (In)Security of Loading Machine Learning Models: Sharing Machine Learning Models

 \subsubsection{XGBoost}

-XGBoost~\cite{chen2015xgboost} is a widely used gradient boosting framework designed for high performance and scalability.
+XGBoost~\cite{chen2015xgboost} is a widely used gradient boosting framework.
 It provides dedicated APIs for saving and loading models in either JSON or UBJSON (Universal Binary JSON) formats~\cite{XGBoostPythonAPI}.

-\mypar{Self-contained formats} Unlike \acl{DL} frameworks such as Keras and PyTorch, XGBoost implements gradient boosting, which has a \textit{closed} structure.
+\mypar{Self-contained formats} Unlike \acl{DL} frameworks, XGBoost implements gradient boosting, which has a \textit{closed} structure.
 As a result, importing the standard file format is sufficient to treat it as self-contained.
 However, in scenarios such as distributed or collaborative learning, where training-critical hyperparameters are not included in the JSON file (e.g., the \texttt{max\_depth} parameter), the framework’s authors recommend using the built-in pickle format to fully serialize the \texttt{Booster} object~\cite{XGBoostSaveLoad}.
 Alternatively, the hyperparameters must be set and provided separately.